.22 long rifle: Performance

 The .22 LR is effective to 150 yards, though practical ranges tend to be less.
-After 150 yd, the ballistics of the round are such that it will be difficult to compensate for the large "drop".
+After 150 yards, the ballistics of the round are such that it will be difficult to compensate for the large "drop".
 The relatively short effective range, low report, and light recoil have made it a favorite for use as a target-practice cartridge.
 The accuracy of the cartridge is good, but not exceptional; various cartridges are capable of the same or better accuracy.
 A contributing factor in rifles is the transition of even a high-velocity cartridge projectile from supersonic to subsonic within 100 yards.
 As the bullet slows, the shock wave caused by supersonic travel overtakes the bullet and can disrupt its flight path, causing minor but measurable inaccuracies.

 When zeroed for 100 yards, the arc-trajectory of the standard high-velocity .22 LR with a 40 gr bullet has a 2.7 in rise at 50 yards, and a 10.8 in drop at 150 yards.
 A .22 LR rifle needs to be zeroed for 75 yards to avoid overshooting small animals like squirrels at intermediate distances.

 As a hunting cartridge, rimfires are mainly used to kill small game up to the size of coyotes.
 Although proper shot placement can kill larger animals such as deer or hog, it is not recommended because its low power may not guarantee a humane kill.
 In 2013, an elephant was killed by multiple shots from a .22 LR rifle.